nrdave/dotfiles/README.md

 good.
 I primarily keep this config around for Windows, where kitty is unavailable - I get to use a terminal emulator that doesn't suck (that said, I need to create a custom config or something for windows that'll include this config).
-The config is broken up into a few files for organizational sake.
+The config is broken up into a few files for organization.

 ### bash